 Katherine Allen is a Certified Brainspotting Consultant and is also a Certified Trainer.
 This means that she is available to those new to Brainspotting for their Supervision hours towards Certification or for case consult, she is running Consultant-In-Training (CIT) courses, and she is scheduling and running the 3-day Phase 1 and Phase 2 Trainings in Northern New England.

 A Different Style of Training

-Katherine specializes in small, intimate and intense in-person Brainspotting trainings.
+Katherine specializes in small, intimate and intensive in-person Brainspotting trainings.
 Her minimum size is 8 attendees and maximum is 20, no more.
-This way Katherine can have a real sense of each attendee’s needs and skills and be extremely present with the very intense and involved development of high-quality Brainspotting practitioners.
+This way Katherine can have a real sense of each attendee’s needs and skills and be extremely present with the very intensive and involved development of high-quality Brainspotting practitioners.
 She is passionate about creating community within Brainspotting, a strong sense of connection and support.
 Katherine is available by phone or e-mail to her trainees at any time, free of charge, for questions or to run through quick case issues.
 More formal Supervision is separate and would incur a nominal fee.

 Host a Local Training!